-OFFICE IN MASONIC TEMPLE Gas and Cocaine used for Extract THE management of the Equitable Life Assurance Society in this territory is desirous of securing the services of a man desirous of securing the services of a man of character and ability to represent its interest with Anderson as headquarters.
-The right man will be thoroughly educated in the science of Life Insurance and the art of successful soliciting.
-There is no business or profession not requiring capital which is more remunerative than a NOTICE.
+THE management of the Equitable Life

+Assurance Society in this territory is

+desirous of securing the services of a man

+of character and ability to represent its

+interest with Anderson as headquarters.

+The right man will be thoroughly educated in the science of Life Insurance and

+the art of successful soliciting.
+There is

+no business or profession not requiring

+capital which is more remunerative than a

-the profession is invited.
-W. J. RODDEY, Manager, Rock Hill, S. C. ability.
-Correspondence with energy and ability.
-Correspondence with men who desire to secure permanent employment and are ambitious to attain prominence in
+life agency conducted with energy and

+ability.
+Correspondence with men who

+der to secure permanent employment

+and are ambitious to attain prominence in

+the profession is divided. and are ambitious to account the profession is invited.